 Mead is one of the reasons we have the term "honeymoon."
 Mead was traditionally served for weddings and during the month after the nuptials as a celebratory aphrodisiac.

 What is the difference between mead and Grape wine?

 Though the fermentation and aging process is similar, the biggest difference is that mead is made using honey rather than grapes.
 While the flavors of grape wine depend on the variety of the grape and the vineyard conditions, the flavors of mead depend on the type of honey and what is added to the honey (spices, fruit).

 What is the alcohol content on your meads?
 Are they fortified?

-The alcohol content on the meads is roughly between 16-18% for our sweet meads and less for our dry meads.
-This alcohol content is from the natural fermentation process, our meads are not fortified.
+The alcohol content on the meads is roughly between 16-18% for our classic meads and 12-14% for our lighter meads.
+This alcohol content is from the natural fermentation process, as our meads are not fortified.